LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

 3. Polygon 2 only intersects polygon 1 at a single point.
 4. The first three cases but the edges of polygon 2 are inside polygon 1.
 These cases do not count as entering or exiting.

-We have a choice to count the edge intersections as intersections or not.
+We have a choice to count theses cases intersections or not.
+For a graphical application they might not be relevant.
-I wanted my algorithm to return the edge intersections if there was only an edge intersection or a point if there was only a point intersection.
+However I wanted my algorithm to return the edge intersections if there was only an edge intersection or a point if there was only a point intersection.
 Therefore my code counts hitting an edge of polygon 1 as entering polygon 1 if the tail of edge 2 is not in polygon 1.
 The case of exiting is dealt with separately.
 Here the rule is: polygon 2 is exiting polygon 1 if the head of edge 2 is not in polygon 1.